Azure/azurehpc/apps/intersect/readme.md

 You will need to copy the apps/intersect folder to the cyclecloud master.

-Run the following to install nwchem on the cluster (in /scratch):
+Run the following to install ntersect on the cluster (in /scratch):

 export APP_INSTALL_DIR=/scratch
 ```